Trigonometric table: Example

+A modern calculator gives sin(75° 9′ 50″) = 0.96666219991, so our interpolated answer is accurate to the 7-digit precision of the Bernegger table.

+For tables with greater precision (more digits per value), higher order interpolation may be needed to get full accuracy.
+In the era before electronic computers, interpolating table data in this manner was the only practical way to get high accuracy values of mathematical functions needed for applications such as navigation, astronomy and surveying.

+To understand the importance of accuracy in applications like navigation note that at sea level one minute of arc along the Earth's equator or a meridian (indeed, any great circle) equals one nautical mile (approximately 1.852 km).

 Half-angle and angle-addition formulas

 Historically, the earliest method by which trigonometric tables were computed, and probably the most common until the advent of computers, was to repeatedly apply the half-angle and angle-addition trigonometric identities starting from a known value (such as sin(π/2) = 1, cos(π/2) = 0).
 This method was used by the ancient astronomer Ptolemy, who derived them in the Almagest, a treatise on astronomy.
 In modern form, the identities he derived are stated as follows (with signs determined by the quadrant in which x lies):